-Working for ourselves is risky.
+“Being self employed is risky.”
 Time to shift our perspective?

 Image Pexels, Kampus Production

 We dream about it on the weekend.
-About how we stand in our van-turned-café, chatting with customers, ready to travel to other countries.
-We like the idea of freedom, adventure, and control over our hours that comes with working for ourselves and freelancing.
+About how we stand in our van-turned-cafe, chatting with customers, ready to travel to other countries.
+We like the idea of freedom, adventure, and control over our hours that comes with being self employed and freelancing.
 But then the week starts and ‘we go back to reality.’
 Which means working for someone else.
 Which means security, and stability.
-Because we are simply too old, too inexperienced, too young, too poor or ‘too much woman’ to make something like our dream a success.
+Because we are simply too old, too inexperienced, too young.
+Not to mention too poor or ‘too much woman’ to make something like our dream a success.
 It’s simply too risky.
 And in the end, working for someone else is just less likely to give us sleepless nights.
 Because ”they” can give us security.

 We might have heard those famous success stories about those who have persevered on their own, against all odds.
 There was Colonel Sanders, who was 62 years old when he founded the world-famous Kentucky Fried Chicken (KFC).
 Then there was the young Steve Jobs who created his Apple in the garage of his parental home.
 Or how about the ‘under-educated’ Dave Thomas of fast-food empire Wendy’s, Dell Computers’ Michael Dells, and of course Richard Branson.
 But that was different, we say.
 They were lucky.
 We just don’t have the quality they had, we don’t have what it takes.
 We are too old, too inexperienced.
 We wouldn’t be able to handle it.

-And even when we start working for ourselves, and things go pretty well, we say we have to do something “reliable” on the side.
+And when self employed, we say we have to do something “reliable” on the side.
+Just in case.
 But does this perspective give our new company a chance of success it deserves?
 Why do we automatically assume that working for someone else is more reliable than ourselves?

 A return to self reliance